Does the Drotto latch work on Pontoons or flat front boats?

 Loading: This has the same effect loading.
 If you are in too deep the nose will drop and have a tendency to drive under the latch.
 Typically you want the trailer in less deep.
 Let the trailer guide you up and align the boat.
 Water and waves will play a much larger roll in loading if the trailer is in deep.

+You do NOT need to power load when using the latch.
 When loading your boat, you just need to come in above Idle.
 It may take a few practice runs to get used to, but you can find the right speed and glide right up the trailer all the way to the latch.
 Once you slide into the latch it will automatically snap shut and lock the boat.
 You may then shut down the motor.
 Crawling up the trailer and racing the motor “power loading” can tear up the landing.
 Since the latch grabs your boat, you may just glide right up and shut down once it locks.
 Therefore no need to “power load”.

+Yes.
+Hookup your safety chains and strap.
 The Drotto latch is meant to secure your boat to the trailer when loading.
 This allows you to get out of the water without climbing over the bow or getting in the water.
 The latch is NOT meant to be your only safety device during travel.
 We 100% recommend securing your safety chain and strap at the dry waters edge.
 Do NOT travel far with only the latch holding your boat.
 Secure your latch, straps and chain during travel.

 Does the Drotto latch work on Fiberglass Boats?